F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 |

-.. _aws-define-routes:
+.. _aws-same-az-define-routes:

 Define the Route Tables
 ```````````````````````

-Update/modify the routeGroupDefinitions list to the desired route tables and prefixes to manage.
+Update/modify the ``routeGroupDefinitions`` list to the desired route tables and prefixes to manage.
-The ``routeGroupDefinitions`` parameter allows more granular route-table operations.
+The ``routeGroupDefinitions`` property allows more granular route-table operations.
 See :ref:`failover-routes` for more information.

 .. code-block:: json